 Can you put a pannier on a road bike?
-You can put a pannier on a road bike if you can attach a rack to it.
+You can put a pannier on a road bike if you attach a rack to it.
 Some road bikes have braze-ons for a rack.
-If your bike doesn’t have them, you can use P-Clamps or Tubus stay mounting clamps.
+If your bike doesn’t have them, you can use P-Clamps or Tubus Stay mounting clamps.
 Alternatively, you can also find special racks that attach to bikes without the need for braze-ons.

 Road Bike Mounting Options

 Many entry-level road bikes from manufacturers such as Trek, Specialized, and Cannondale have braze-on mounts that allow you to mount a rack.
 However, there are a ton of road bikes out there that do not provide you with that option.

 How to Mount a Rack If a Road Bike Does Not Have Braze-Ons?